 To be eligible for WDF funding you must:

-Please note that the links in this section take you to introductory information about the NMDS-SC and QCF, useful if you are unfamiliar with these.
-To learn more about the NMDS-SC requirements and the eligible QCF units for WDF please visit the Accessing WDF page by clicking here.
+Please note that the links in this section take you to introductory information about the NMDS-SC and qualifications, useful if you are unfamiliar with these.
+To learn more about the NMDS-SC requirements and the eligible qualification units for WDF click here.

 We have a separate fund for the learning and development of people who employ their own staff (individual employers) and their personal assistants.
 For further information please click here.

-If you are a learning provider delivering units from the list of acceptable units 2014/2015 you can signpost employers to the WDF.
-We pay £15 per credit for qualification units on the health and social care Qualification and Credit Framework.
-As this is an employer fund, employers have to join and liaise with the WDF partnerships directly.
+If you are a learning provider delivering units from our list of acceptable units 2015/2016 you can signpost employers to the WDF.
+We pay a contribution of £15 per credit for qualification units on the list of acceptable units.
+As this is an employer fund, the employer must join a WDF partnership, be part of a large national organisation that has their own WDF grant agreement, or have followed the process to access funding directly from Skills for Care.
 Learning providers cannot do this on an employer’s behalf.

 For further information click on the following: